Adoration 4 Adventure’s 5 reasons to visit Porto, Portugal.

 One thing that I loved about both Porto and Lisbon (Portugal’s capital) was the number of incredible rooftop views that the cities provide.
 Porto is not shy is showing off its beauty.
 Some of the best city views, including Vitoria and “the path of virtues” are included on the free walking tours.

 Portuguese cuisine on a budget

 Bacalhau (cod) is also a popular dish, although not specific to the region as you can also get this in other parts of Portugal and Brazil.
-Still if you like fish, this can be a really nice meal or snack to have with a “cerveza” (beer).
+Still, if you like to eat fish, this can be a really nice meal or snack to have with a “cerveza” (beer).

 All in all, I found the food to be really cheap!
 For breakfast hit up the local “padaria” (bakery) to enjoy fresh bread and coffee for under 2 Euros.
 Then at lunch time, look for a sign that says “menu do dia” (menu of the day) which will include a starter, main and a drink for as little as 5 Euros.
 This meal is also huge so don’t be afraid to share.

 Any Harry Potter fans here?
 If so, then you will definitely want to add Porto to your list.
 JK Rowling lived here at the time of writing the first book.
 There are many obvious connections between the city and the novels which I will let you discover by yourself (hint: a lot of these will be covered on the free walking tours).

 You can even visit some of her favorite places to write, including the Cafe Majestic and Livraria Lello.